What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

 What is CAD Software and what is it not?

-You might have already read some of our Articles that talk about building the best Computer for DCC (Digital Content Creation) Software such as Cinema 4D, After Effects or for Video Editing and 3D Modeling & Rendering.
+You might have already read some of our other articles that talk about building the best Computer for Digital Content Creation software such as Cinema 4D, After Effects, or for Video Editing and 3D Modeling & Rendering.

-CAD and DCC Software have some fundamental differences, that will also influence what Parts we should pick for our new PC.
+CAD and DCC Software have some fundamental differences, that will also influence what Parts you should pick for your new CAD Workstation.

-The main difference between these two types of Application Categories, is that the mentioned DCC Apps are targeted at Content Creation for visual purposes.
+The main difference between these two types of Application-Categories is that DCC Apps are targeted at Content Creation for visual purposes.